 Coworking spaces are shared workspace where individuals and companies work alongside one another.
 They can be used by companies of all sizes—either by taking hot desk, fixed desks or private office(s)—with the main benefits being the flexibility, superb amenities and sense of community they offer to workers in all industries.

 Looking for a new coworking space for your team?
-Search the UK’s largest online marketplace for flexible office space—including in locations such as Bristol.
+Search the UK’s largest online marketplace for flexible office space—including in locations such as Bristol, Oxford and Glasgow.